-The weak pound, fallout from Brexit and rising raw material prices have been putting pressure on food and beverage companies.
+The weak pound, changes following Brexit and rising raw material prices have been putting pressure on food and beverage companies.
 All the more reason, therefore, to proactively review your building’s MRO strategy

-Britain’s food and drinks industry is worth an estimated £31.1bn to the UK economy, according to the Food & Drink Federation, making it bigger than our automotive and aerospace industries combined.
-With more than 7,200 businesses, it also accounts for 19% of the UK’s manufacturing turnover, making it the country’s largest single manufacturing sector.
+Britain’s food and drinks industry contributes more than £28 billion to the UK economy, according to the Food & Drink Federation, making it bigger than our automotive and aerospace industries combined.
+With more than 7,400 businesses, it also accounts for 20% of the UK’s manufacturing turnover, making it the country’s largest single manufacturing sector.

 As Del Tiwana, Industry Sector Manager at RS, points out, as direct costs go up this has a knock-on effect on indirect costs.
 As firms examine where they can make cost savings and efficiencies, the cost of maintaining their buildings comes into sharper focus.